yugabyte/yugabyte-db/docs/content/latest/admin/ysqlsh.md

 This option can only be used in combination with one or more `-c` and/or `-f` options.
 It causes `ysqlsh` to issue a [BEGIN](../../api/ysql/the-sql-language/statements/txn_begin/) statement before the first such option and a [COMMIT](../../api/ysql/the-sql-language/statements/txn_commit) statement after the last one, thereby wrapping all the commands into a single transaction.
 This ensures that either all the commands complete successfully, or no changes are applied.

-If the statements themselves contain `BEGIN`, `COMMIT`, or [ROLLBACK](../../api/ysql/the-sql-language/statements/txn_rollback), this option will not have the desired effects.
-Also, if an individual statement cannot be executed inside a transaction block, specifying this option will cause the whole transaction to fail.
+If the statements themselves contain `BEGIN`, `COMMIT`, or [ROLLBACK](../../api/ysql/the-sql-language/statements/txn_rollback), this option won't have the desired effects.
+Also, if an individual statement cannot be executed inside a transaction block, specifying this option causes the whole transaction to fail.

 ##### -?, --help[=*topic*]